 Acting-wise, three of the four actors in The Glass Menagerie were nominated.
 Mark Rylance was nominated twice, as leading actor in a play for Richard III and supporting actor in the play for Twelfth Night.
 Cabaret was ignored except for supporting players Linda Emond and Danny Burstein, who both received nominations.
 (In case anyone's counting, this is Burstein's third consecutive Tony nomination and his fifth in eight years.
 He has yet to win.)
 Kelli O'Hara, of The Bridges of Madison County, took in her fifth nomination in ten years.
 She, too, has yet to win.

+Audra McDonald was, of course, nominated for her performance in Lady Day at Emerson's Bar & Grill.
+McDonald has opened in nine Broadway productions, and has been nominated for eight of them.
+(She missed with Henry IV in 2003.
+Slacker.)
+Speaking of overachievers, Sutton Foster has opened in eight productions on Broadway and has been nominated for six of them, including the current Violet.
 Composer Jason Robert Brown was nominated twice, for his score of The Bridges of Madison County and his orchestrations of the same show.
 Director Kenny Leon wasn't nominated a decade ago when he staged A Raisin in the Sun on Broadway, but he was nominated for his current work on the same play.
 (Try, try again.)